CodingTrain/website-archive/README.md

 If you want to share your own variation based on a Coding Train video, you can also do this by visiting the page corresponding to the video on our [website](http://thecodingtrain.com).
 Check out the [Community Contributions Guide](https://github.com/CodingTrain/website/wiki/Community-Contributions-Guide) to see how it's done.
 It will then be featured right under the video on the website for everyone to see!

+# Help adding new videos

+We are currently in the process of migrating videos and community contributions to the new system.
+If you want to help with this, have a look at the [Content Contribution Guide](https://github.com/CodingTrain/website/wiki/Content-Contribution-Guide).
+Thanks for helping us out!

 # Past Live Streams
 * [Live Stream #112: Happy Holidays from the Coding Train!](https://youtu.be/dEWmwQMKgIk?list=PLRqwX-V7Uu6bxnFR6no70vlxxuxDEzflz)
 * [Live Stream #111: More WebGL with p5.js!](https://youtu.be/Xiu8pbHtrEY?list=PLRqwX-V7Uu6bxnFR6no70vlxxuxDEzflz)